Aman-zishan/friend.tech/README.md

 Before getting into testing the application you need to spin up the devnet.
 This applications uses devnet to interact with the smart contract.
 To spin up the devnet, follow these steps:

+In a new terminal session run the command:

 1. `clarinet integrate`
 2. Once the devnet is up and running, import wallets to different browser accounts
 3. For testing we'll be using chrome user 1 as subject 1 and chrome user 2 as holder of this subject